Stories are vital to every part of Scotland. Our stories reflect who we are and shape how others see us.

 Visuals speak volumes

 Whether it's the city streets and rural hideaways where some of Scotland’s most famous novels are set, or the dramatic settings that act as backdrops to classic films and TV series, images of Scotland can really help to tell a story.
 We have a specially curated collection of free images for use across your own channels to inspire visitors.
-To access them simply register for our Digital Media Library.
+To access them simply register for our Digital Media Library and search "Year of Stories 2022".

 We’ve also compiled a short list of location examples to provide some inspiration, which you can view by downloading our story locations pdf.
 Why not look into the places near you with a literary or screen connection and see what opportunities they could offer in relation to the Themed Year.